danielsaidi/RichTextKit/README.md

 ## About RichTextKit

-RichTextKit is an SDK that helps you work with rich text in `Swift` and `SwiftUI`.
+RichTextKit is a Swift SDK that helps you use rich text in `Swift` and `SwiftUI`.
 It has a multi-platform SwiftUI `RichTextEditor` that can be added to any app:

 <p align="center">
     <img src ="Resources/Demo.jpg" />